-Impairment of long-term live assets - At each reporting date, the Entity reviews the carrying amounts of its Jack-up to determine whether there is any indication that those assets have suffered an impairment loss.
+Impairment of long-term live assets - At each reporting date, the Entity reviews the carrying amounts of its jack-up to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated to determine the extent of the impairment loss (if any).

-If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than it is carrying amount, the carrying amount of the asset (or cash-generating unit) is reduced to its recoverable amount.
+If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, the carrying amount of the asset (or cash-generating unit) is reduced to its recoverable amount.

-Estimates of useful lives and depreciation methods - The Entity reviews its estimates of useful lives and methods of depreciation on the Jack-up and equipment periodically and the effect of any change in estimate is recognized prospectively.
+Estimates of useful lives and depreciation methods - The Entity reviews its estimates of useful lives and methods of depreciation on the Modular rig and equipment periodically and the effect of any changes in estimate is recognized prospectively.
 Changes in these estimates could have a significant impact on the statements of financial position and comprehensive income of the Entity.

 Recovery of tax losses carryforwards - The Entity makes financial and tax projections for the purpose of maximizing efficiency with respect to accounting and tax results.
 For tax purposes, the Entity realized a significant loss due to the devaluation of the Mexican peso with respect to the US dollar during 2023 and 2022.
-The Entity expects to amortize tax losses against tax profits generated from subsequent years, with the normal operations of its Jack-up.

-5. Jack-up and equipment
+5. Modular rig and equipment